 This is where Bitcoin comes back into our metaphor.
 The way to do this is to use a ledger.
 This is a record of transactions.
 In our Pokemon card metaphor with holographic, shadowless, 1st edition Charizard, Nintendo would have to control the ledger.
 Of course, this presents another problem.
 Now, there is a third party involved in our trade.
 Nintendo’s acting as a middleman.
 It isn’t just you and me in the schoolyard (or on our phones in our digital metaphor) anymore.
 Now, big brother is watching.

-Of course, if there is a big brother, then we cannot be 100 percent sure that nobody has tampered with our ledger.
+Of course, if there is a third party, then we cannot be 100 percent sure that nobody has tampered with our ledger.
 So, how do we address this problem?
 Instead of keeping the ledger in our digital metaphor at the headquarters Nintendo, what if we gave everyone a copy of the ledger?

 The Universal Bitcoin Ledger: Pokemon as a Metaphor